Click the numbers if you missed any of the first ten chapters:

 “The dungeons.
 And alive, if that’s any consolation.”

 Kendric sounded neither pleased nor displeased.
-Dispassionate came to Othniel’s mind, but it could not explain what was happening or why the lord’s son stood here with these traitorous men.
+Dispassionate came to Othniel’s mind, but it could not explain what was happening or why the lord’s son was among these traitorous men.

 “What is the meaning of this?”